Obituaries, Week of September 6, 2017

 Mrs. Johnson is survived by her parents, Carson and Nancy Douglas of East Brewton; husband of thirty years, Daniel Johnson of Brewton; one daughter, Lauren Johnson (Jake) Salter of Bellville, Ala.; one brother, Michael (Angie) Douglas of Pensacola, Fla.; two grandchildren, Aubrey Claire Salter and Joseph Brandt Salter and one niece, Jolene Douglas Reilly.

-Funeral services will be held Saturday, September 2, 2017 at 3 p.m. at Little Escambia Baptist Church with Rev. Leon Stewart, Rev. Eric Johnson and Rev. Jonathan Hill officiating.
-Burial will follow at Traveler’s Rest Cemetery.
+Funeral services were held Saturday, September 2, 2017 at 3 p.m. at Little Escambia Baptist Church with Rev. Leon Stewart, Rev. Eric Johnson and Rev. Jonathan Hill officiating.
+Burial followed at Traveler’s Rest Cemetery.

-The family will receive friends Saturday, September 2, 2017 from 1 p.m. until service time at 3 p.m. at Little Escambia Baptist Church.
+The family received friends Saturday, September 2, 2017 from 1 p.m. until service time at 3 p.m. at Little Escambia Baptist Church.

-Pallbearers will be Lee Boyd, John Boyd, Steve Douglas, Keith Maddox, Elmo (Keith) Douglas and Eric Douglas.
+Pallbearers were Lee Boyd, John Boyd, Steve Douglas, Keith Maddox, Elmo (Keith) Douglas and Eric Douglas.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.